particle-iot/docs/src/content/reference/device-os/firmware.md

 The function `setADCSampleTime(duration)` is used to change the default sample time for `analogRead()`.

- On the Photon, P1, Electron, and E Series this parameter can be one of the following values (ADC clock = 30MHz or 33.3ns per cycle):
+ On the Photon, P1, Electron, and E-Series this parameter can be one of the following values (ADC clock = 30MHz or 33.3ns per cycle):

  * ADC_SampleTime_3Cycles: Sample time equal to 3 cycles, 100ns
  * ADC_SampleTime_15Cycles: Sample time equal to 15 cycles, 500ns